Where to Start

 First, plan an exploratory trip.

 Put together a list of a few possible relocation spots, and investigate those areas in person.
-Make a vacation out of it; visit a few tourist locations along the way.
 If possible, schedule an interview or casual meeting with a possible employer.
 Meet with local schools if time permits.
 Spend a few days familiarizing yourself with a relocation spot so that you can further research that area from afar.

 Second, crunch the numbers.